Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 How to make Chinese Style Flaky Pastry Wrappers

-Read here for a detailed tutorial on how to make Chinese Style Flaky Pastry Wrappers.
+Read here for a detailed tutorial on how to make Chinese-style flaky Pastry Wrappers.

 Regarding how to roll a dumpling wrapper, it is the same technique you would roll bun wrappers using a rolling pin.
 Read here for more details.